MonicaSivashankar/RAG-with-llama-2/README.md

 # LLaMA-2 Retrieval-Augmented Generation (RAG) System

-This project showcases the implementation of a Retrieval-Augmented Generation (RAG) system using the LLaMA-2 language model from Meta.
+This project showcases the implementation of a Retrieval-Augmented Generation (RAG) system using the Llama 2 language model from Meta.
 It focuses on loading, indexing, and querying documents to generate responses utilizing different response modes.
-The HuggingFace library and the LLaMA-2 model are pivotal components in achieving these functionalities.
+The HuggingFace library and the Llama 2 model are pivotal components in achieving these functionalities.

 ## Setup